Last Updated on by Catherine Tobsing

 To make a long story short, I bought one perch – that he hardly ever leaves.

-Which brought me to my last order for 5 more!
+This brought me to my last order for 5 more!

 I put four in his cage (removing all the round perches) and I also put a large flat perch in my Amazon’s cage, although he doesn’t have a handicap.